parallelvirtualcluster/pvc/docs/manuals/api.md

 Return a JSON document containing information about all active NFTables ACLs in virtual network with description `<network>`.

-If `limit` is specified, return a JSON document listing all active NFTables ACLs with descriptions matching `limit` as fuzzy regex.
+If `limit` is specified, return a JSON document containing information about all active NFTables ACLs with descriptions matching `limit` as fuzzy regex.

 If `direction` is specified and is one of `in` or `out`, return a JSON codument listing all active NFTables ACLs in the specified direction only.
 If `direction` is invalid, return a failure.